-Tralokinumab is a human monoclonal IgG4 antibody that, unlike Dupilumab, binds specifically to the interleukin-13 cytokine (IL-13).
+Tralokinumab is a human IgG4 monoclonal antibody that, unlike dupilumab, binds specifically to the interleukin-13 cytokine (IL-13).
 IL-13 plays an essential role in the pathogenesis of atopic dermatitis and bronchial asthma.
-Blocking IL-13 inhibits the interaction with the receptor and prevents the subsequent downstream IL-13 signal transmission.
-The therapeutic success with tralokinumab in atopic dermatitis (but not in asthma) supports the hypothesis that blocking the cytokine IL-13 alone is sufficient to improve the symptoms of atopic dermatitis.
+Blockade of IL-13 prevents interaction with the receptor and prevents subsequent downstream IL-13 signaling.
+Therapeutic success with tralokinumab in atopic dermatitis (but not asthma) supports the hypothesis that blockade of the cytokine IL-13 alone is sufficient to improve symptoms of atopic dermatitis.

 Field of application/useThis section has been translated automatically.

 Asthma: Tralokinumab was primarily developed for the treatment of severe, uncontrolled asthma.
 Here, the efficacy and safety of tralokinumab could not be adequately demonstrated.
 Further testing in this condition was therefore discontinued (Panettieri RA Jr et al 2018).